Nur-Adnan/Warehouse_Management_Server_Side/README.md

 The Bootstrap 5 framework is currently being developed, and it is completely responsive on any platform.
 It is available in a variety of colors and layouts.
 You can easily modify the template to meet your specific requirements by using the comment codes included in each section.
 Innovative website-building tools combine with eye-catching design to help your business succeed online.

+# Functions and Structure of the Application:

+- You can add, manage, update available stock or delete items.
+- Login, registration and password reset system.
+- A user cannot access the required page if they are not authorized.

 # Technology used

 * ReactJS